anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Write a playbook as follows:
    - name of the playbook is failure2.yaml
    - runs on all hosts
+   - task1 tries to create a lv 'lvnothing' of size '1G' using vg 'vgnothing'.
+Do not create vgnothing
+   - task2 prints the output of task1
+   - task3 prints the msg 'volume group doesnt exist' when the string 'not found' exists in the output of task1
+   - ensure that if any task fails, they do not stop the playbook.
+Do not skip any task

 **Task 3**